xlink-corp/xlink-sdk/Application Developement Documents/Application RESTFul DocumentsThe APIs for User Identity.md

-# Xlink Platfrom APIs Document
+# The APIs for User Identity

-    With an Xlink account, user will be able to retrieve an access token to access to Xlink RESTful interface.
-    User can register an Xlink account can be registered with user's mobile phone number or email.
+    Xlink platform provides RESTful APIs for user account registration, login, modify account information, resetting passwords and other services.

 #**At a Glance**